alex-gutev/live_cells/README.md

 ### Basics

-The basis of this package is the `ValueCell` interface, which is an extension of the `ValueListenable` interface.
+The basis of this package is the `ValueCell` interface.

 Every `ValueCell` has a value which can be accessed by the `value` property: